 Credit Card Funding

-Credit card funding is a great way to combine churning with bank account bonuses!
+Credit card funding is a great way to combine signing up for credit cards with bank account bonuses!
 Some banks (not all) allow you to initially fund your new account with a credit card.
 When opening online, it’s very convenient to plug in your credit card number and “check out” just like you do at Amazon.
 Most banks have a limit, some only allow $100 to be funded via credit card, some $1,000 (a nice boost to your minimum spend requirements if you’ve opened a new card recently!)

 PLEASE BE CAUTIOUS WITH THIS TACTIC.
 I can’t stress this enough.
 There are a number of things that can go wrong (or at least be annoying).
 From most to least impact:

 - Cash Advance Fees.
 I’ve heard plenty of folks try to fund a checking account with their credit card, only to have their card issuer hit them with cash advance fees for doing so.
 Honestly, we can’t really blame the card issuer here, you’re using your card to fund a bank account, and then you could go right over to the bank the next day and withdraw cash.
 I’ve got two recommendations.
 One, do your research.
 Sites like Hustler Money and Doctor of Credit will have some great data points on this stuff.
-You should also stop by r/churning and check out their weekly bank account bonus posts.
 Two, call your card issuer and ask them to reduce the cash advance limit (to $0 if possible), which brings us to the next issue.

 - Your credit card issuer will block the transaction.
 Usually this is caused by that lowered cash advance limit – which is good.
 If the transaction tries to code as a cash advance and exceeds your cash advance limit, the credit card will block the transaction.
 The transaction can also fail due to fraud, etc.